jfan411/jingyufan/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD candidate in Economics at UCLA.
-My field is economic theory, with research interests in social network and cooperative game theory.
+My field is microeconomic theory, with research interests in social network and cooperative game theory.

 I will be on the job market during the 2022-2023 academic year.